JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R1D69: Thursday, March 8, 2018
+**Progress:** Graded a bunch of web development homework for two of my classes at Academy of Art University.
+That's about all the code I can stand to look at today.
+My brain is glazing over.

+**Thoughts:** I read Ready Player One for the first time starting last night and ending this morning.
+It was so great I could barely put it down!
+Now I know I'm a nerd. lol

 ## R1D68: Wednesday, March 7, 2018
 **Progress:** Live-coded for hours with students during one of my workshops at Academy of Art University.
 There were lots of CodePens, but I don't save them :P